the agile way

 24. Command And Control (lvii)

-Where leadership is focused on alignment
+Where leadership focuses autonomy on alignment

 People innovate and collaborate,

-But when it’s based on command and control
+But where it delegates command and control

 The more values and principles, the more sinners;